alanr8742/SEP-10-PD-6-Parallel-World-/start/help.md

-Your try looking for help
+Your try looking for help, panicking, and feeling hopeless